jackos/gobook/README.md

 - Add support to execute JS, TS and Python code cells with additional kernels
 - Shared state between all languages, i.e. initialize x in Python and use it in Go
 - API for adding any language
+- If any code is run that requires the standard library, add the import to the first block and execute it

 ## Known Issues
 ### Being worked on